kube-vip/website/content/docs/troubleshooting/_index.md

 ### An `allowed ips: (none)` configuration

-In the event an peer has no allowed ips, it usually means that two peers were created with the same ip range (which is illegal in Wireguard)
+In the event an peer has no allowed IPs it usually means that two peers were created with the same ip range (which is illegal in Wireguard)

-### Enable wireguard debugging (on the server)
+### Enable Wireguard debugging (on the server)
 ```
 echo module wireguard +p > /sys/kernel/debug/dynamic_debug/control
 ```